Photo: Paul Davis

-Her spiritual quest took her to India in the mid-1990's where, for six months, as a student of His Holiness the Dalai Lama, she lived at Dolma Ling Nunnery as the first western retreatant to live with the (Tibetan) nuns.
+Her spiritual quest took her to India in the mid-1990's where, for six months, as a student of His Holiness the Dalai Lama, she lived at Dolma Ling Nunnery as the first western retreatant to live with the nuns, under the auspices of the Tibetan Nuns' Project.
 She became a student of the Zen Master, the Venerable Thích Nhất Hạnh. in 1997.
 She is a Dharma Teacher in the Plum Village tradition, having received the Lamp of Wisdom Transmission from her teacher (Thay).
 Knowing of her love for the country and her commitment to live and work there, he encouraged her to organize Mindfulness retreats in Viet Nam.
 She continues the social work he and his earliest students began there in the mid-1960's.

 Paul Davis, Order of Interbeing